www.cpcalive.com

 ; LL = block size (2 hex digits)

-; AAAA = starting adress (4 hex digits)
+; AAAA = starting address (4 hex digits)

 ; 00 = record type (00)